r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       <error/vctrs_error_subscript_oob>
       Error:
       !
 Can't subset elements with `c(1, 3)`.
-      x Location must be less than or equal to 1. i There is only 1 element.
+      x Location must be less than or equal to 1, not 3. i There is only 1 element.
       i Extension with consecutive locations is allowed.
     Code